gaobobo/MicroPy_PlantMonitor/README.md

 ```

 - For MQTT Broker, recommend to use the mosquitto.
 For the Docker, use
-`docker run --name mosquitto --network host -d eclipse-mosquitto:latest`.
-This will expose all port and access all
+`docker run --name mosquitto --network host -d eclipse-mosquitto:latest` to install.
+This will expose all port and
-device that in network.
+access all device that in network.
 Add `--restart=unless-stopped` to auto restart.

 > **Note:** If you use the Docker Desktop, you need go to *Settings - Resources - Network* to enable *host networking*.